tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - Is now a Toggle Augmentation, reserving 20 energy to function.
         - Environmental Resist
             - Is now an Automatic Augmentation, draining 20 energy per second when taking environmental damage.
+        - Power Recirculator
+            - All dynamically-applied energy drain from using Augmentations (such as the energy drain from the Muscle aug) now properly accounts for the bonuses and penalties given from Synthetic Heart and Power Recirculator.
+            - Synthetic Heart and Power Recirculator energy use is now combined additively, rather than multiplicatively.
+                - This means if the heart gives a 10% penalty and recirculator gives a 30% bonus, you will have a 20% bonus.
         - Spy Drone
             - Energy Use reduced from 90 per minute to 30 per minute, to encourage using it like an actual spy device
                 - The drone still retains it's 0 energy use per minute while parked from vRSD